Tweety-Lab/TweetyLang/README.md

 # TweetyLang
 TweetyLang is a native programming language designed around the philsophy of tools that ***Just Work***.
-It aims to bridges the gap between the ease of use of a high-level language like C#, and the control of low-level languages like C.
+It aims to bridge the gap between the ease of use of a high-level language like C#, and the control of low-level languages like C.

 ## Usage
 For help using the compiler, see the compiler breakdown [here](#tweetylang-cli).